gmarik/unimotion/README.md

 also it contains python script form [iFiddling](http://ifiddling.blogspot.com/2009/01/dummy2.html) to allow data to be sent to iOS simulator running with [this code](http://code.google.com/p/accelerometer-simulator/wiki/Home)

+So it let's u send UIAccelerometer simulation using MacBook's accelerometer.